MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

     // Get the string value (the filename) from the ResourceCandidate set absoluteFileName = bestCandidate.ValueAsString

+Note in particular that the code does **not** request a specific language folder - like `UICommands\en-US\ui.txt` - even though that is how the files exist on-disk.
+Instead, it asks for the *logical* filename `UICommands\ui.txt` and relies on MRT to find the appropriate on-disk file in one of the language directories.

 From here, the sample app could continue to use `CreateFile` to load the `absoluteFileName` and parse the `name=value` pairs just as before; none of that logic needs to change in the app.
-If you are writing in C# or C++/CX, the actual code is not much more complicated than this (and in fact many of the intermediate variables can be elided) - see the section on .NET resources, below.
-C++/WRL-based applications will be more complex due to the low-level COM-based APIs used to activate and call the WinRT APIs, but the fundamental steps you take are the same - see the section on MUI resources, below.
+If you are writing in C# or C++/CX, the actual code is not much more complicated than this (and in fact many of the intermediate variables can be elided) - see the section on **Loading .NET resources**, below.
+C++/WRL-based applications will be more complex due to the low-level COM-based APIs used to activate and call the WinRT APIs, but the fundamental steps you take are the same - see the section on **Loading Win32 MUI resources**, below.

 <h4>Loading .NET resources</h4>
 Because .NET has a built-in mechanism for locating and loading resources (known as "Satellite Assemblies"), there is no explicit code to replace as in the synthetic example above - in